-&lt;sup>15 The final stage may also use pseudorandom bit generators to provide additional "backup" layer if the physical source stops working.
+&lt;sup>16 The final stage may also use pseudorandom bit generators to provide additional "backup" layer if the physical source stops working.
 For example, one may follow Marsaglia and produce xor of the bit sequences from physical and deterministic sources.
 Note that this operation, hiding the problems with physical source, makes the testing of the output sequence almost useless; testing should be done before this last step.

-&lt;sup>16 Things are much better for independent identically distributed (i.i.d.) variables, as noted in [23, p.
+&lt;sup>17 Things are much better for independent identically distributed (i.i.d.) variables [23, p.
 11]; there are also some physical sources where i.i.d. assumptions are reasonable, and some tests that can detect some violations of i.i.d. property.

-&lt;sup>17 "When the entropy [string?] produced by the entropy source(s) is very long (e.g., because the entropy rate of the entropy source(s) is very low), and the entropy bits may need to be condensed into a shorter bitstring, the Get\Entropy function in Section 10.3.1.1 or Section 10.3.1.2 shall be used to condense the entropy bits without losing the available entropy in the bit string."
-[23, 10.3.1, p.
-44]

-- As mentioned above for a similar situation, the properties of the functions used for conditioning, in particular the standard requirements for the security of a hash function, do not guarantee (even informally) that the output distribution for the hash function applied to an input source of high min-entropy, is close to the uniform distribution (and this is implicitly assumed in the recommendations when an approved process of obtaining a string of full entropy is described). - The recommendations encourage the designer to use different combinations of "approved" constructions (see, e.g., Fig. 7); even if some good properties of one-stage construction are plausible, the claim that the composition of several stages will still have good properties, is much less founded.
+- Quite often the NIST recommendations treat the notion of entropy informally, as some mystical substance that can be present in a binary string (and not in a random variable) and even can be accumulated and/or condensed.
+For example, it is written [23, p.
+11] that "in all cases, the DRBG [deterministic random bits generator] mechanism expects that when entropy input is requested, the returned bitstring will contain at least the requested amount of entropy."
+The closest approximation to this interpretation is Kolmogorov complexity, but it is (a) non-computable and (b) defined up to a constant, and different reasonable optimal programming languages easily can give the values that differ by several thousands, so it does not make sense to ask whether the complexity exceeds (say) 512 or not. - Moreover, in some cases even more enigmatic explanations are given: "For the purposes of this Recommendation, an n-bit string is said to have full entropy if the string is the result of an approved process whereby the entropy in the input to that process has at least 2n bits of entropy (see [ILL89] and Sect.
+4.2)" [24, p.
+11].
+Here [ILL89] is the preliminary version of [11] and neither says anything about approved processes nor justifies the requirement about 2n bits of entropy. - As mentioned above for a similar situation, the properties of the functions used for conditioning, in particular the standard requirements for the security of a hash function, do not guarantee, even informally, that the output distribution for the hash function applied to an input source of high min-entropy, is close to the uniform distribution.
+However, this is implicitly assumed in the recommendations when an approved process of obtaining a string of full entropy is described. - The recommendations encourage the designer to use different combinations of "approved" constructions (see, e.g., Fig. 7); even if some good properties of one-stage construction are plausible, the claim that the composition of several stages will still have good properties, is much less founded.

-Figure 7: Construction of randomness generator that uses several layers [24, p.
+Fig. 7.
+The construction of a random bits generator with several layers [24, p.
 19].